How to remove Cerber Ransomware

 SpyHunter will automatically scan and detect all threats present on your system.

 Learn more about SpyHunter (EULA).
 You can find Install Instructions here: (LINK) SpyHunter’s free diagnosis offers free scans and detection.
-You can remove the detected files, processes and registry entries manually, by yourself, or to purchase the full version to perform an automatic removal and also to receive free professional help with any malware related queries by their technical support department.
+You can remove the detected files, processes and registry entries manually, by yourself, or purchase the full version to perform an automatic removal and also to receive free professional help with any malware related queries by their technical support department.

 *Bear in mind that the removal of the threat will NOT decrypt your files.
 As of now there is no method of decrypting the files encrypted by Cerber.

 !!!
-Please note: You can remove Cerber manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove Cerber manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore this manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter or any other reputable security application.

 1. Remove Cerber by restoring your system to a previous state.